Betty Ross: Early history

 The only daughter of General Thaddeus E. "Thunderbolt" Ross, Betty spent her formative years firmly under her father's strict supervision.
 After her mother died during Betty's teenage years, she was sent away to boarding school.
-After graduating, the introverted young woman returns to her father's side while he is in charge of a top-secret project to create a new type of weapon involving gamma radiation, known as the Gamma Bomb.
-The head scientist on the project is Dr. Robert Bruce Banner.
-Betty is immediately captivated by Banner's intellect and soft-spoken manner.
-However, less than an hour after their first meeting, Banner is caught in a test detonation of the Gamma Bomb and becomes the Incredible Hulk.
+After graduating, the introverted young woman returned to her father's side while he was in charge of a top-secret project to create a new type of weapon involving gamma radiation, known as the Gamma Bomb.
+The head scientist on the project was Bruce Banner.
+Betty was immediately captivated by Banner's intellect and soft-spoken manner.
+However, less than an hour after their first meeting, Banner is caught in a test detonation of the Gamma Bomb and becomes the Hulk.
 Banner's efforts to keep his condition a secret from Betty only serve to alienate her from him.
 She is then romantically pursued by Major Glenn Talbot, the new aide attached to her father's Hulkbuster task force.

-After his dual identity becomes public knowledge Banner becomes a hunted fugitive.
-But with the help of Reed Richards, Banner is able to gain control over his transformations.
-Banner is pardoned and later proposes to Betty.
-But during the wedding ceremony, the Hulk's archenemy the Leader causes Banner to transform back into the savage Hulk, and Banner, once again, becomes a fugitive.
-General Ross is seriously injured when the Hulk runs amok while battling the Rhino, and Glenn Talbot promises Betty that the Hulk would pay for it.
+After his dual identity becomes public knowledge, Banner becomes a hunted fugitive.
+With the help of Reed Richards, Banner becomes able to gain control of his transformation, is eventually pardoned, and later proposes to Betty.
+During the wedding ceremony, the Hulk's archenemy the Leader causes Banner to transform back into the Hulk, and Banner once again becomes a fugitive.
+General Ross is seriously injured when the Hulk runs amok while battling the Rhino, and Talbot promises Betty that the Hulk would pay for it.